-The primary conclusion of classical economics is that "there is a sort of pre-established harmony between the good of all and the pursuit by each of his own selfish economic gain."
-Neo-classical economists in the last century have retained this central conclusion of Smith's argument, then examined it in detail to show that it rests on five premises:
+The primary conclusion of classical economics is that "there is a sort of preestablished harmony between the good of all and the pursuit by each of his own selfish economic gain."
+Some legal scholars in the last century have retained this central conclusion of Smith's argument, then examined it in detail to show that it rests on certain premises.
+Here is one list of premises: